-In addition to the projects implemented and the saving generated through reduced consumption, the Waterloo Region District School Board has actively sought out incentives programs that generate savings that can be reinvested into schools and help reduce our carbon footprint further.
+In addition to the projects implemented and the saving generated through reduced consumption, the WRDSB has actively sought out incentives programs that generate savings that can be reinvested into schools and help reduce our carbon footprint further.

-Since 2009, the board has received more than \$157,000 in incentives from partners that include:
+Since 2009, the Board has received more than \$212,000 in incentives from partners that include:

 - Union Gas

-- Kitchener Hydro
+- Cambridge ND, Kitchener Wilmot and Waterloo North Hydro

 - Reliance Commercial Solutions

-In support of school efforts, some of these savings have been reinvested directly to schools for their use in promotion of their EcoSchool status.
-Appendix E presents the EcoSchool recognition awards for 2010/11 and 2011/12.
+These incentives continue to be reinvested each year to support capital upgrades directly related to energy conservation or to support schools for their use in promotion of their EcoSchool status.
+Appendix E presents the EcoSchool recognition awards and recent energy upgrades funded from these incentives.